-In this tutorial, we will show you how to install and configuration Drupal on Ubuntu 15.04.
+In this tutorial, we will show you how to install and configure Drupal on Ubuntu 15.04.
 For those of you who didn’t know, Drupal is an open-source and one of the most popular PHP-based content Management System (CMS) platforms for building personal blogs or big corporate websites.
 It has thousands of templates and plugins that are mostly free to download and install.
 Due to the stability of the base, the adaptability of the platform, and its active community, Drupal remains a popular choice after more than a decade on the scene.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘